-What Is an Offer in Compromise?
+What Is an Offer in Compromise (OIC)?

-- Your income
+- Your income.

 - Your ability to pay your taxes in full.

-- Asset equity
+- Asset equity.

-- Your expenses
+- Your expenses.

-There are many eligibility requirements for the Internal Revenue Service offer in compromise program.
-Understanding these requirements can be difficult, so it’s usually helpful to have your lawyer review your tax situation to see if you’re eligible.
+There are many eligibility requirements for an IRS OIC.
+Understanding the OIC requirements can be difficult, so it’s usually helpful to have a tax professional review your tax situation to see if you’re eligible.

 - You must have filed the appropriate tax returns.